Maple Pear Pecan Bacon Coffeecake.

 They come out stiff, gummy, flat or hard.

-Not the soft crumb structure, airy lightness of Wheat based cakes.
+Not the soft crumb structure and airy lightness of Wheat based cakes.

 Yes, I said Bacon Coffecake.

-So I’ve had my mad scientist hat on for a while, fooling around with different beating times, different flour combinations and different leaveners.
+So I’ve had my mad scientist hat on for a while, fooling around with different beating times, different flour combinations, different binding agents and different leaveners.

 Wouldn’t you know it is as simple as changing the order of addition of ingredients?